osohq/oso/docs/using/libraries/ruby/index.rst

 Numbers and Booleans
 ^^^^^^^^^^^^^^^^^^^^
-Polar supports both integer and floating point numbers, as well as booleans (see :ref:`basic-types`)
+Polar supports both integer and floating point numbers, as well as booleans (see :ref:`basic-types`).

 Strings
 ^^^^^^^